 Ramsey is a medium-sized city located in the state of Minnesota.
 With a population of 27,721 people and six constituent neighborhoods, Ramsey is the 40th largest community in Minnesota.

 Ramsey is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ramsey is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Ramsey who work in office and administrative support (14.13%), sales jobs (11.39%), and management occupations (10.65%).
+Overall, Ramsey is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Ramsey who work in office and administrative support (13.05%), management occupations (10.44%), and sales jobs (7.77%).

 Also of interest is that Ramsey has more people living here who work in computers and math than 95% of the places in the US.

-Ramsey is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Ramsey is a great place for families with children to consider.
+First of all, many other families with children live here, making Ramsey a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Ramsey has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Ramsey’s overall crime rate is lower than average for the country.

 The people who call Ramsey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ramsey residents report their race to be White, followed by Asian.
-Important ancestries of people in Ramsey include Norwegian, Irish, Swedish, and Polish.
+Important ancestries of people in Ramsey include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in Ramsey is English.
-Other important languages spoken here include Miao/Hmong and Spanish.
+Other important languages spoken here include Spanish and Slavic languages.